talltechy/scripts_snippets/bash/create_admin_user.sh_README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the CC0 1.0 Universal License - see the [LICENSE.md](../LICENSE.md) file for details.

+This means the code is in the public domain and you can use it for any purpose without restriction.

 ## ⚠️ Disclaimer